Home Indie Games 7 Filipino Horror Games That Will Genuinely Scare You in 2026

 A scene from the Filipino horror game The Letter showing Isabella holding a note covered with the words “Help Me” written in blood.

 The Letter plays like a ghost story that refuses to end.
-Manila’s Yangyang Mobile released it in 2017, but its reputation has only grown because of how it handles choice.
-It tells the story of several characters whose lives become connected through a cursed letter.
-Every choice you make changes what happens next, and each path can lead to a completely different ending.
+Manila-based Yangyang Mobile released it back in 2017, but its reputation has only grown because of how it handles choice.
+The game follows several characters whose lives become tangled together through a cursed letter, and every decision you make changes what happens next.
+Each path can lead to a completely different ending, which is exactly why players keep coming back to it years later.

 Saint Maker (Yangyang Mobile, 2023)